Quinceañera: Mexico

 After the thanksgiving mass, guests gather for a celebratory reception where the events to honor the quinceañera will take place, including giving gifts.
 This reception may be held at the quinceañera's home, at venues (such as dining halls, banquet halls, or casinos), or in some cases, in more public places, similar to a block party.
 During the reception, the birthday girl usually dances a traditional waltz with her father to a song chosen by both that speaks about the occasion and their relationship.
+A popular waltz song traditionally played during the dance is Tiempo de Vals by Chayanne.
 Then her father passes her to the chambelán de honor, her chosen escort, and afterward they continue the dance with the rest of her court of honor.
 Often this section of the celebration is previously practiced and/or choreographed, often weeks in advance, sometimes even with months of anticipation.

 The basic reception has six major parts with dances taking place while a traditional Mexican meal is served: